CASEYNGER/CASEYNGER/README.md

 - 🔧 App deployment using **Gunicorn** and **Uvicorn**
 - 🔁 Process management with **systemd**
 - ⚙️ Server configuration, environment variables, `.env` setup

----

-## 🚀 Learning Goals

-- 🐳 **Docker** & container orchestration
+- 🐳 Docker — containerization and orchestration
-- 🔁 **CI/CD pipelines**
-- 🧱 Software architecture and design patterns
-- 📦 Advanced dependency injection and modular FastAPI structure
+- 🔄 CI/CD pipelines with GitHub Actions — automated testing, build, and deployment workflows

 ---

 ## 📬 How to Reach Me?